shorepine/alles/README.md

 w2t7000
 ```

-Will set voice 0 (default) to a sine wave (default) at 440Hz amplitude 0.1, then set amplitude of voice 0 to 0.5, then change the waveform to a square but keep everything else the same.
+Will set voice 0 (default) to a sine wave (default) at 440Hz amplitude 0.1 at timestamp 4.5s, then set amplitude of voice 0 to 0.5 100ms later, then change the waveform to a square but keep everything else the same.
 Then set voice 1 to an FM synth playing midi note 50 at amplitude 0.2.
 Then set voice 1's amplitude to 0.4.
 Then change voice 0 again to a saw wave.

 ## Testing